invertase/react-native-firebase/docs/index.md

 - [React Native - Setting up the development environment](https://reactnative.dev/docs/environment-setup)
 - [Create a new Firebase project](https://console.firebase.google.com/)

+Additionally, current versions of firebase-ios-sdk have a minimum Xcode requirement of 13.3, which implies a minimum macOS version of 12 (macOS Monterey).

 ## Installation

 Installing React Native Firebase requires a few steps; installing the NPM module, adding the Firebase config files &